Commerce City, Colorado: Geography

+Commerce City comprises a downtown area, and northern community stretching north of Denver International Airport.

-At the 2020 United States Census, the city had a total area of 94.273 km2, including 1.027 km2 of water.
+At the 2020 United States census, the city had a total area of 94.273 km2, including 1.027 km2 of water.

 Climate

 Demographics

 As of the census of 2000, there were 20,991 people, 6,668 households, and 4,974 families residing in the city.
 The population density was 812.2 PD/sqmi under the age of 18, 11.5% from 18 to 24, 30.6% from 25 to 44, 18.1% from 45 to 64, and 9.2% who were 65 years of age or older.
 The median age was 30 years.
 For every 100 females, there were 109.3 males.
 For every 100 females age 18 and over, there were 111.1 males.

-The racial makeup of the city was 74.15% White, 3.39% African American, 1.23% Native American, 2.46% Asian, 13.15% from other races, and 5.62% from two or more races.
-Hispanic or Latino of any race are 46.8% of the population.
+The demographic breakdown of the city shows a composition of 74.15% White, 3.39% African American, 1.23% Native American, 2.46% Asian, 13.15% from other races, and 5.62% from two or more races.
+Hispanic or Latino individuals of any race constitute 46.8% of the total population.

 The median income for a household in the city was $69,268 and the median wage in the city was $54,340.
 The labor force was 28,684 with 31,086 jobs residing within the city.
 About 15.3% of families and 19.4% of the population were below the poverty line, including 22.5% of those under age 18 and 15.1% of those age 65 or over.

-Industry

-Over 1,400 companies call Commerce City home, ranging from international and national headquarters to small businesses and entrepreneurs.
+Economy

 Commerce City is home to an oil refinery with a capacity of 98000 oilbbl/d.
 Originally, this facility existed as two separately owned refineries, one on each side of Brighton Boulevard.

 Suncor Energy bought the west refinery from ConocoPhillips in 2003.
 A project to upgrade this facility began in August of that year.

 Suncor purchased the east refinery from Valero in June 2005 with the eventual goal of combining the two operations.
 As a result of a lawsuit by the U.S. Environmental Protection Agency (EPA) and a number of states (including Colorado) alleging violations of the Clean Air Act, Valero agreed in June 2005 to make pollution-reducing changes to its refineries, including the Commerce City facility.
 Suncor's purchase agreement included an assumption of all liability from this suit.

 The west refinery's upgrade project, named "Project Odyssey," was extended to the east refinery.
 The west plant was shut down in February 2006 to complete the upgrade, while the east plant continued to refine 34000 oilbbl of oil per day.
 The completion of the $445 million project was announced in June 2006 and allows Suncor to meet the EPA's mandate to reduce the sulfur content of diesel fuel.
 It also gives the refinery the ability to process Suncor's Canadian sour crude oil sands.
 The combined facility is the largest refinery in the Rocky Mountain region.